Local-Drug-Lord/The-Holly-Roller-bot-V1/README.md

 # The Holy Roller

-## !!!
-NOTE !!!
-### This is for server owners, if you're not a server owner and just an admin please forward/send a copy of this README to your server owner.

 ## What Is The Holy Roller?

 The Holy Roller is a general purpose discord bot made and managed by me (Local_Drug_Lord).
 The bot had its first real release on the 17th of january 2024 with added support for more than one server 6 months later with the help of Postgresql.
 This addition of the database is what I've come to call V1 of the bot as i had to more or less redo the whole thing from scratch.